AI & Agents

 Persist Manus agent files in version-controlled folders

 Provide your autonomous agents with a secure, permanent workspace.
-Connect the Fastio MCP server, sync task files, and organize data with a 14-day free trial.
+Connect the Fastio MCP server, persist task files, and organize data with a 14-day free trial.